 Explanation of CPC Relevant Note

-ICCAT Requirement actions taken to domestic laws or
+ICCAT Requirement actions taken to domestic laws or note

 (per 16-01) implement regulations

 (as applicable)

-1. (Catch reporting (para.
-5) Not applicable.
-Not applicable.
+1. Catch reporting (para.
+5) Quarterly catch Not applicable.

-Paragraph 5 is

-relevant to

-monitoring the

-application of quotas

-for which none for the

-tuna species here are

-applicable to
+reporting to start in

-Barbados
+2018

-Implementation of the area/time Not applicable Not applicable.
+2. Implementation of the area/time Not applicable Not applicable.

 closure (para.
 38), including

 inspection and control measures

-Use of and limitation of FADs Not applicable.
+3. Use of and limitation of FADs Not applicable.
 FADs Not applicable.

-. ((para 16) are not used in
+(para 16) are not used in

 Barbados.

-CPC Scientific Observer Not applicable.
+4. CPC Scientific Observer Not applicable.
 Not applicable.

-. ((para 39 and Annex 5) Rec.10-10 not
+(para 39 and Annex 5) Rec.10-10 not

 effective for

 Barbados.
 See ICCAT

 Circular No.

-0 -1-1 3533/2011 NT .
-11 11
+3533/2011

-Quota transfers para 8) Not applicable.
+5. Quota transfers para 8) Not applicable.
 Not applicable.

-6. Capacity management (para 12) Not applicable.
+6 .
+Capacity management (para 12) Not applicable.
 There Not applicable.

-are no active fishing
+0. Capacity management (para 12) are no active fishing Not applicable.

-vessels greater than 20m LOA in the
+vessels greater than

+20m LOA in the

 Barbados fishing fleet.

 In addition current

 harvest levels of all

 tuna species are well

 below available

 quotas.

-7. 1 Maximum by-catch limit established There are no Not applicable.
+7. Maximum by-catch limit established There are no Not applicable.

-for non-authorized vessels (para 27) "non-authorized 110t applicable.
+for non-authorized vessels (para 27) "non-authorized

-ununununun 1000010 (puru 21) vessels" as referred to
+vessels" as referred to

 in this

 recommendation in

 the Barbados Fishing

-.
-1 fleet.
-1
+fleet.

+neeu l